joominchoi/admin-dashboard/README.md

 ## Learnings
 - Use position:relative to 'overlap' elements
+- The box-sizing property allows us to include the padding and border in an element's total width and height.

 ## Recapping
 - Use of minmax(x, y) where x is the minimum size and y is the maximum size